dmulyalin/ccmd/ccmd_exe/readme.txt

-.exe version of script to run ynder Windows OS
+.exe version of script to run under Windows OS